-Clearinghouse Rule 12-016
+CR 12-016

-STATE OF WISCONSIN BARBERING AND COSMETOLOGY EXAMINING BOARD
+STATE OF WISCONSIN COSMETOLOGY EXAMINING BOARD

-: PROPOSED ORDER OF THE
+: ORDER OF THE

-IN THE MATTER OF RULE-MAKING : BARBERING AND COSMETOLOGY
+IN THE MATTER OF RULE-MAKING : COSMETOLOGY

 PROCEEDINGS BEFORE THE : EXAMINING BOARD

-BARBERING AND COSMETOLOGY : ADOPTING RULES
+COSMETOLOGY EXAMINING BOARD : ADOPTING RULES

-EXAMINING BOARD : (CLEARINGHOUSE RULE 12-)
+: CLEARINGHOUSE RULE 12-016

-PROPOSED ORDER
+ORDER

-An order of the Barbering and Cosmetology Examining Board to amend ss.
-BC 2.07 (1g) and BC 6.04 (1), and to create s.
-BC 6.04 (1m), relating to responsibilities of the manager and practical training for apprentices.
+An order of the Cosmetology Examining Board to renumber and amend Cos 6.04 (1), to amend Cos 2.07 (1g) and to create s.
+Cos 6.04 (1) (b), (c) and Note, relating to responsibilities of the manager and practical training for apprentices.